 The employer should provide the following:

-- For the high-wage positions, employers must prove the maximum efforts to hire Canadians.
+- for the high-wage positions, employers must prove increased efforts to hire Canadians

-LMIA formerly known as LMO is administered and under the Employment and Social Development Canada (ESDC) and have an application fee of $1,000 for each temporary foreign worker position applied for.
+LMIA is administered by Employment and Social Development Canada (ESDC) and requires an application fee of $1,000 for each temporary foreign worker position applied for.

-The shorter processing times of 10 days for the highest-demand, highest paid and shortest duration occupations, i.e. skilled trades and for the caregivers it is from 60 to 90 days.
+The normal processing times (pre-COVID) is 10 days for the highest-demand, highest-paid and shortest duration occupations, i.e. skilled trades, and for caregivers it is from 60 to 90 days.

 Are you thinking of hiring a foreign worker?

-This special visa is designed for parents and grandparents who may enjoy visiting their family in Canada for up to two years without the need to renew the status.
-CIC or the Citizenship and Immigration Canada may issue a multiple visa valid up to 10 years to eligible applicants to facilitate their back and forth travel from home and Canada.
+A Super Visa is designed for parents and grandparents who wish to visit their family in Canada and stay for up to two years (6 months for a regular visit visa) without the need to renew the status.
+Immigration, Refugees and Citizenship Canada (IRCC) may issue a multiple visa valid up to 10 years to eligible applicants.

 Book an appointment and let us know your legal status.

-- A parent or grandparent of the Canadian citizen or a permanent resident of Canada.
+- the applicant must be a parent or grandparent of a citizen or permanent resident of Canada who wishes to sponsor

-- Have a written commitment of financial support from their child or grandchild who meets the financial capability status that they can support their parents during the period of visit.
+- written commitment of financial support from their child or grandchild who meets the financial capability status that they can support their parents or grandparents during the period of visit

-- Must have a Canadian Medical Insurance for the period of one year and
+- must have Canadian Medical Insurance for a period of one year

-There are several factors to consider before the Visa officers can grant the super visa to the parents or grandparents.
-JCA Law Office is a phone call or email away to guide you in the process.
+There are several factors to consider before the visa officer can grant a super visa to the parents or grandparents.
+JCA Law is a phone call or email away to guide you in the process.